midoublelo/libmanager/README.md

 # Libmanager

 Library management system made using Svelte and Skeleton UI.
+Made for OCR A Level Computer Science 2022/23.

 ## Setup
 ```bash